aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 ### LEARNING OBJECTIVES

 *After this lesson, you will be able to:*
-- Create and run Java files.
+- Create and run Java files from the command line.
 - Write the `main` Java method.

 ---